-A series of clinical trials of new generation drugs for migraine prevention looks promising, with the drugs predicted to enter the market within the next year.
-This is very good news for millions of migraine sufferers around the world, since current treatment options are limited, and there are no specific drugs for this phenomenon that makes so many lives miserable.
+A series of clinical trials shows great promise for a new generation of migraine-prevention drugs, which may hit the market within the next year.
+This is excellent news for the millions of migraine sufferers around the world, whose current treatment options are limited, with no specific drug for this phenomenon that makes so many lives miserable.

-Migraine is mostly associated with a headache, but it actually includes a wide range of symptoms, such as nausea, vomiting, and fatigue, as well as light and noise sensitivity.
-Any person who has ever dealt with repeated migraines knows that there are many drugs on the market, none of which is specific for migraines.
-Instead, drugs for other conditions, like depression, high blood pressure or epilepsy, are being used, and therefore have many side effects.
-For this reason, a drug specifically targeting migraine is exciting news.
+Migraine is chiefly associated with headaches, but actually includes a wide range of symptoms, including nausea, vomiting, and fatigue, as well as sensitivity to light and noise.
+As anyone who has ever coped with recurring migraines knows, there are various drugs on the market, but none of them is specific for migraines.
+These are drugs that were developed for other conditions, like depression, high blood pressure or epilepsy, and thus have many side effects.
+This is why a drug specifically targeting migraine makes for exciting news.

-Drugs just like this were examined in two clinical trials recently published in the prestigious New England Journal of Medicine.
-The first drug is a specific antibody directed against the receptor for the protein CGRP, which is involved in transmitting the sensation of pain and plays a role in the illness.
-An antibody is a protein that is used by our immune system in order to neutralize specific materials that invade the body.
+Two such drugs were tested in two clinical trials recently published in the prestigious New England Journal of Medicine.
+The first drug is a specific antibody targeting the receptor for the CGRP protein, which is involved in transmitting the sensation of pain and plays a role in the illness.
+An antibody is a protein used by our immune system to neutralize specific materials that invade the body.
 Migraine patients have a 2-fold increase of CGRP in their blood during attacks.
-This increase is so significant, that its levels in the blood differentiate between migraine patients, healthy people and people with a non-migraine headache.
-This led to the notion that this protein is pivotal in the disease, and therefore neutralizing it may help treat it.
+This increase is so significant, that CGRP levels in the blood differentiate migraine patients from healthy individuals and people with a non-migraine headache.
+This indicates that this protein is pivotal in the disease, and therefore neutralizing it may help treatment.

-During the trial, the drug, Erenumab, was injected as a preventive treatment for episodic migraine, which is defined as migraines that appear once in a while, less than 15 days in a month, to 955 patients in 121 different locations.
+During the trial, the drug, Erenumab, was injected as a preventive treatment for episodic migraine, defined as recurring less than 15 days per month, to 955 patients in 121 different locations.
 To date, this is the only drug that blocks the CGRP receptor in the brain.

-Another drug, called Fremanezumab, manufactured by the Israeli Teva pharmaceuticals, was tested on 1,130 chronic migraine patients in another clinical trial.
-Injection of the drug for 12 weeks reduced the number of days in a month in which the patients experienced a migraine by a third, from 13.2 on average to 8.5.
+Another drug, called Fremanezumab, manufactured by the Israeli Teva Pharmaceutical Industries, was tested on 1,130 chronic migraine patients in another clinical trial.
+Injection of the drug for 12 weeks reduced the number of days per month in which the patients experienced a migraine by one third, from 13.2 on average to 8.5.
 Unlike Erenumab, this drug targets the CGRP molecule itself, and not its receptor.
 For both drugs, no significant side effects were reported compared to placebo.

-Both experiments showed that the given drug had a significant advantage over the placebo, but additional research regarding long term efficacy and safety has to be performed.
-One thing is for certain – we expect to hear about more and more antibodies directed towards CGRP, since two other companies are developing their version of these antibodies.
-At least one of these four companies is expected to put out their drug on the market in the upcoming year.
-Let's hope that the competition will reduce the cost of these treatments, which now stands at 8,500 dollars a year at least.
+Both experiments showed that the drugs had a significant advantage over the placebo, but additional research regarding long term efficacy and safety are still needed.
+One thing is for certain – we expect to hear about more CGRP-targeting antibodies, since two other companies are developing their version of such antibodies.
+At least one of these four companies is expected to put its drug on the market in the coming year.
+And there is some hope that the competition may reduce the cost of these treatments, which now stands at $8,500 a year at least.